Seong Ji Jeong

 Dr. Jeong’s research programs center around four primary avenues of inquiry:

 Jeong’s research explores strategies to mitigate the negative effects of education–occupation mismatches through organizational and institutional support.
 While much of the existing literature focuses on the consequences of these mismatches, her research shifts the focus toward practical solutions, emphasizing workplace learning as a key mitigating mechanism.
-Drawing on international datasets, her work demonstrates that workplace learning and skill utilization can effectively reduce wage penalties associated with field-of-study mismatches.
+Using international datasets, her work, published in the Journal of Workplace Learning, demonstrates that workplace learning and skill utilization can effectively reduce wage penalties associated with field-of-study mismatches.

-Expanding on this perspective, another research examines how cross-national variation of the education systems and labor market institutions influence mismatch-related wage penalties.
-The findings indicate that countries with stronger vocational education systems and active labor market programs experience significantly lower wage penalties for mismatched workers.
-These insights underscore the importance of enhancing vocational education in schools and strengthening public-sector workforce development programs, particularly to support temporary workers, women, and immigrants—groups that are disproportionately affected by mismatches.
+Expanding on this perspective, another research project funded by SSRI faculty fellowship examines how cross-national variation of the education systems and labor market institutions influence mismatch-related wage penalties.
+The pilot study findings, presented in AERA annual meeting, indicate that countries with stronger vocational education systems and active labor market programs experience significantly lower wage penalties for mismatched workers.
+These insights underscore the importance of enhancing vocational education in schools and strengthening public-sector workforce development programs, particularly to support temporary workers, women, and immigrants—groups that are disproportionately affected by mismatches

 2. School-to-Work Transition: Career and Technical Education and Pathways to Decent Work

-Jeong’s research also focuses on career and technical education (CTE) systems and practices that facilitate students’ transition into the workforce.
+Jeong’s research, published in the International Journal of Training and Development, also focuses on career and technical education (CTE) systems and practices that facilitate students’ transition into the workforce.
 Using the International Labor Organization’s concept of “decent work,” her study examines how vocational education strategies influence the career pathways of vocational high school graduates.
 By analyzing patterns of workforce entry and job quality, this research provides evidence-based insights into the vocational education strategies that most effectively support students across various career clusters in achieving stable and fulfilling employment.

-3. Lottery-Based Admissions in Career and Technical Education
+3. Beginning Teacher Turnover in Career and Technical Education

 4. Smoothing Work to Retirement Transition of the Aging workforce